Data Security and Privacy

 Companies now recognize the immense opportunities—and responsibilities—of data in today’s always-connected world.
 We partner with you in maintaining the trust of customers, investors and business partners.

 Each year, there are more than 1.5 million cyber-attacks on U.S. businesses.
-Victims include some of the biggest names in American business, as well as smaller businesses in every industry.
-Perhaps more importantly, everyday access to data can result in losses even without an attack: devices can be lost or stolen, for example.
+Increasingly, these attacks target small and medium-sized businesses, without regard to industry.
+Perhaps more importantly, everyday access to data can result in losses even without an attack: devices can be lost or stolen, for example; or employees can send an email to the wrong audience.
 Every data incident has the potential to become a legal matter and can result in financial losses, litigation and erosion of investor and customer confidence.
 We advise clients on compliance with government regulations, internal assessment and planning, and response to incidents and litigation.

-Companies with access to valuable data are finding that compliance with federal and state privacy laws is becoming increasingly complex.
-The exposure can be significant for violations.
+In addition to securing their data, American businesses of all sizes must increasingly focus on data privacy issues.
+New rules in the US and elsewhere are changing the way we think about data: whose it is and what rights a business has to it.
+Access to valuable data—your own, your employees’, and your customers’—means that compliance with federal and state privacy laws is becoming increasingly complex.
+Non-compliance can create significant exposure.
 We provide industry-specific guidance in health care, financial services, consumer marketing, telecommunications and other segments.
-We also counsel on use of online and "cloud-based" networking capabilities and the specific risks they can present.
+We also counsel on use of online and "cloud-based" networking capabilities and the specific risks and opportunities they can present.

 Advice on data disposal following sale/wind-down of healthcare practices

-Counsel to Board of National Industry-Specific Information Sharing and Analysis Center.
+Privacy, Cyber, and General Counsel to the Board of a National Industry-Specific Information Sharing and Analysis Center.

 Represent various retail clients regarding PCI compliance, credit card fraud and loss, and fraudulent e-commerce orders.